Frequently Asked Questions (FAQs): General Use Permit

 What is a cordon?

+A boundary, or cordon, was established around the campus to identify campus entryways where sensor tubes could be installed to measure vehicle trips into and out of the campus.
 Sixteen entry/exit points define a cordon line around the campus.
 Trip counters (rubber hoses extended across the roads) are used to measure vehicular trips across the cordon line (trips to and from the university).

 When are the cordon counts?

 Exact dates for the cordon count periods vary from year to year; however, they always occur during the spring and early fall.
+You can usually expect traffic monitoring in April, May, and early October.

 Who is measured?

 All university vehicular traffic crossing the cordon during peak commute periods is measured.
 Hospital employees parking in university lots that require permits are excluded from the count.
-Trips generated by Stanford Hospital and SLAC employees who do not work within a parking permitted zone are not counted toward the cordon count.
+Trips generated by Stanford Medicine and SLAC employees who do not work within a parking permitted zone are not counted toward the cordon count.

 Where is the cordon line located?